jibranf/jibranf/README.md

   -->

   <div>
-  <p>I'm a Computer Science student at the University of Wisconsin-Madison.
+  <p>I'm a senior at the University of Wisconsin-Madison majoring in Computer Science.
 I enjoy working on unique projects and learning new things, and I have a wide range of professional, personal, and academic experiences.
 I'm looking to expand my skillset and gain more professional experience to start my career as an aspiring Software Engineer.
   </p>

   Feel free to take a look at my projects below!